6 Best Hip Dominant Exercises to Build Glutes/HamstringsLegs 4 min Read

 From the side, my hamstrings stick out about as far as my glutes, and my glutes are not small by any means.

 It could be due to the fact that your weight has caused you to develop incredibly strong quads but has left your glutes & hamstrings underdeveloped.
-That has to be corrected.
+This has to be addressed before you can perfect your squat.

 It could be that a sedentary lifestyle has caused major mobility restrictions that must first be addressed before you can squat well.
 Break out the foam roller.